VR-Rathod/Code-Note/Dev/format.md

-in every notes format will be same
+- in every notes format will be same

   1. History - How/ Who / Why made this
   2. intro - advance / disadvance topics
   3. Notes - all kind of note and data share
   4. Libs & Framework - share link / docs / make own page(follow same format)
   5. require - if some category are missing use this
-6. more learn - you can share link on social media like github link , drive (Only trustable link and dont try to pramote socal accounts)
+  6. more learn - you can share link on social media like github link , drive (Only trustable link and dont try to pramote social accounts)

-This Rules are Applyed For codeing not for OS if You are making nots on OS Use Linux as Ref and make You own way
+  This Rules are Applied For coding not for OS if You are making notes on OS Use Linux as Ref and make You own way

-Note - That Tag name must be same every carater on every page you can skip tag if it's not relatable.(like in os lib not usefull so you can remove and make require and it's sub category for write )
+  Note - That Tag name must be on every page you can skip tag if it's not relatable.(like in os lib not useful so you can remove and make require and it's sub category for write )

-Thank you devloper For your contribuations
+  Thank you developer For your contributions🦾

-if you Have any query or dout You can contact me. details avlable readme
+  if you Have any query or question You can contact me.
+Via mail.